TurboWarp/docs/docs/website/cloud-variables.md

 ### Updates are buffered {#buffering}

 For performance, the server will buffer up several cloud variable updates to send out as one group.
 Updates are not guaranteed to be sent in the same order they are received, and some updates may be skipped entirely.
-As a result of this buffering, updating variables more than 10 times per second is redundant and will just cause updates to be skipped.
+Because of this buffering, sending updated variables more than 10 times per second is completely redundant.

 ### Important debug information {#debug}